Frat1n/ESCALIBUR_FRAMEWORK/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability simply send an email to zzqxyz19@gmail.com .
+To report a vulnerability, bug or suggest a feature simply send an email to zzqxyz19@gmail.com .
-I will add all of the folowing bugfixes to the troubleshoot.txt file in the repo 👌
+I will add all of the folowing bugfixes and features to add to the troubleshoot.txt file in the repo 👌